 ++++++++++

-Paul writes that the central mission of we who walk with a revolutionary Jesus is reconciliation—bringing together what is broken and healing that which has been wounded.
-In the church, reconciliation is a sacramental process with five specific steps:
+That work is not unique to All Saints Church.
+Saint Paul writes about it as the central mission of Christians when he writes about reconciliation: bringing together what is broken and healing that which has been wounded.
+And in the church, reconciliation is a sacramental process with five specific steps:

 - Self-examination